 - Career-Ending Injury: His fight with Brienne which ended with him being thrown off the side of a cliff to a good ten feet drop is this.
 Even if he survives his wounds by some miracle, he's severely fractured enough of his bones to never regain his strength again.
 He confesses as much to Arya, telling her that he's finished.
 Not the case as of 6X07, when he's reintroduced.
 Though his knee isn't up to par, he's cleaving logs in one axe swing and hulling logs big and heavy enough for three men to carry and struggle with.
 Sandor's getting back to 100% fast.

 - The Champion: Is supposed to serve as one to Joffrey.
 He actually is one towards Sansa.
 He offers to protect her from the brunt of Joffrey's malice, but admits he might not succeed.
 By the end of Season 3, he can be considered a champion for Arya Stark.

 - Combat Pragmatist: Watch him when he fights Polliver's men.
 He spends almost as much time punching his enemies in the face as he does tearing them apart with his sword — to say nothing of the man whose crotch he rips out.
 It speaks volumes of how little he thinks of honorable knightly standards.

-- Composite Character: He, rather than Vargo Hoat (or his show counterpart Locke), gets his ear bitten off by Brienne.
+- He, rather than Vargo Hoat (or his show counterpart Locke), gets his ear bitten off by Brienne.
 Though this is after he escaped losing an ear in the fight with Polliver's men as in the books, so it evens out.

 - Dangerous Deserter: How the Lannisters regard him, especially after news of his slaughter of Polliver and his goons reaches the Small Council, after which Lord Tywin puts a sufficiently large bounty on him to tempt any idiot to take a shot at the Hound.